 The Audlem Festival is an annual music and arts festival which has run in the South Cheshire village of Audlem since 2000.
-There's music to suit all tastes, exhibitions, poetry events and a carnival.
+There's music to suit all tastes, exhibitions, poetry events and on the bank holiday Monday the traditional carnival.

-Entry to all of events is completely free, so why not come along, visit our beautiful village and enjoy performances from talented musicians from across the UK, Europe and beyond.
+As usual entry to all events is completely free, so why not come along, visit our beautiful village and enjoy performances from talented performers and artists from across the UK, Europe and beyond.